lucasprag/json_form_fields/README.md

 //= require json_form_fields
 ```

-And use as the follows and the script will get the JSON form the content
+And use as follows and the script will get the JSON from the content
 of the input and will generate the inputs bellow:

 ```javascript